tensorlayer/TensorLayer/docs/user/tutorial.rst

 .. note::
-    For experts: Read the source code of ``InputLayer`` and ``DenseLayer``, you will understand how `TLayer`_ work.
+    For experts: Read the source code of ``InputLayer`` and ``DenseLayer``, you will understand how `TuneLayer`_ work.
 After that, we recommend you to read the codes for tutorial directly.

 Before we start
 ===============

-The tutorial assumes that you are somewhat familiar with neural networks and TensorFlow (the library which `TLayer`_ is built on top of).
+The tutorial assumes that you are somewhat familiar with neural networks and TensorFlow (the library which `TuneLayer`_ is built on top of).
 You can try to learn both at once from the `Deeplearning Tutorial`_.

 For a more slow-paced introduction to artificial neural networks, we recommend